Mothered by God: Divine Feminine and the Black Madonna

 The Divine is not limited to one gender or race, but for many people the dominant image of God they’ve experienced is that of a white male.
 Such a poverty of metaphor limits not only our understanding of the Holy One who overflows all human categories but also reinforces white supremacy and patriarchy.
 Join Dr. Christena Cleveland as she explores the Divine Feminine, especially in the context of her 400-mile walking pilgrimage across central France in search of ancient Black Madonna statues.

 Cost: $65 (for both online and in-person participants).
 Scholarships available.
 Includes a light lunch and snacks for those participating in person.
-Registration required; please submit the form below or here
+Registration required.

 Dr. Christena Cleveland is a social psychologist, public theologian, author, and activist.
 She is the founder and director of the Center for Social Justice and Renewal as well as its sister organization, Sacred Folk.
 She is the author of Disunity in Christ: Uncovering the Hidden Forces that Keep Us Apart (2013), and God is a Black Woman (2022).
 Learn more about Christena here.